holidayextras/holidayextras.github.com/_posts/2016-11-04-remotely-healthy.md

 ### Remote encourages a healthy lifestyle

 All in all, my remote experience has enabled me to live a healthier lifestyle.
 This is only because I ensure that I take advantage of the opportunities working remotely gives me.
 My lifestyle has improved, I am feeling healthier, spending more time doing the things I want to do, all whilst being more productive at work.
-There is a lot to gain from remote working and I think it would be hard to me to go back to commuting.
+There is a lot to gain from remote working and I think it would be hard for me to go back to commuting.